ORNSTIL/MockMaster/docs/v1_manual_test_results.md

-# Example workflow
+# Example Flow 1: Participating in a Custom Draft Room and Changing Your Team Name

-Example Flow 1: Participating in a Custom Draft Room and Changing Your Team Name
+## Description

 Scenario: Alex, a veteran fantasy football player, is gearing up for the annual "Fantastic Footies" league.
 He wants to do a mock draft with his other league members.
 Alex decides to create a high-stakes PPR draft room designed for the other players in his league.
 Once Alex has created and joined the draft room, one of Alex’s friends, Cameron, joins Alex’s draft.
 After joining the draft room and seeing Alex’s team name, Cameron decides that he wants to change his name into something more unique and fun.